luizbgomide/EclipsePhase2e-ptbr/src.clean_html/11/02-venus.md

 ## Rise of the Morningstar

 The success of the movement to secede from the Consortium surprised the Venusians more than anyone, and they're still sorting out how to keep this Morningstar Constellation thing afloat.
 In reality, the terraforming debate is far from decided, and the Consortium still has a presence here with various aerostats and orbitals that did not defect.
-Morningstar's lack of a military leaves it vulnerable to invasion, but luckily the Planetary Consortium doesn’t currently have the stomach for this sort of action.
+Morningstar’s lack of a military leaves it vulnerable to invasion, but luckily the Planetary Consortium doesn’t currently have the stomach for this sort of action.

 ## Terraforming Venus